LachlanCourt/rainbowBot/README.md

 - `AMAZON_S3_BUCKET_NAME`: Name of S3 bucket.
 Required when deployed to a cloud environment
 - `AMAZON_S3_ACCESS_ID`: Access ID of Amazon IAM user with S3 bucket read/write permissions.
 Required when deployed to a cloud environment
 - `AMAZON_S3_SECRET_ACCESS_KEY`: Secret Access Key of Amazon IAM user with S3 bucket read/write permissions.
 Required when deployed to a cloud environment

+## Command Line Arguments

+- `--config-file <filepath>` will modify the location that the bot looks for `config.json`
+- `--data-file <filepath>` will modify the location that the bot saves its data file.

 ## Contribution